tatusis/pong/README.md

 python src/main/pong.py
 ```

+## Gameplay

+The game requires two players.
+The player controlling the left paddle should use the w (up) and s (down) keys.
+The player controlling the right paddle should use the up and down arrow keys.

 ## License

 GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.